cyclikal/lab-pressure-monitor/README.md

 - I2C for BME280 pressure sensor (yellow heatshrink)
 - GND (black heatshrink)
 - DHT22 pin (green heatshrink)

+To find the 3D printed parts used for this, go to the cyclikal-cad-files repository and search for the relevant keywords (file names should be something like "pi_zero_enclosure" and "pressure_sensor_enclosure")

 ### Finally, _the actual code..._
 For this to run, the Pi will use a Google service account to edit a spreadsheet.
 This is easier than other ways of authenticating since the Pi can be logged in forever (a slight security risk, but much simpler).
 To get the `service_account.json` file needed for operation, you will need to have access to the **"Lab Monitor Data"** Google Spreadsheet, and the **"Lab Monitor Project"** API project within the Google APIs & Services webpage.